A DIY Longflap Saddlebag for Minimalist Dirt Touring

 I thought about simply using the Carradice Camper longflap, but I wanted to create something of my own, with a couple more features and slightly different specs.
 Similar in size to the Camper, but with a few extra bells and whistles, this longflap saddlebag was built to take a beating.
 The planning and construction process took a while, longer than I’d care to admit, but was a learning experience, and I am pretty good at the helm of a Singer as a result.

 - 22.5” wide X 8.5” long X 10” deep

 - About 23 liters capacity

 The saddlebag is made from #8 cotton duck, hand waxed with Otter Wax.
 Here is the material list.
-Note: I estimated most of the measurements, after the fact, so if you are interested in making a similar bag, order a little extra… or feel free to ask for more details.
+Note: I estimated most of the measurements, after the fact, so if you are interested in making a similar bag, order a little extra… or feel free to ask for more details (UPDATE: I no longer have direct access to the bag (it’s in storage), so please find answers in a laundry list of comments below.)
 Most of the materials were purchased from RockyWoods.com and links are below.

 - About 1 x 3’ of 200 denier coated Oxford Nylon Fabric (for the cinch cloth).

 - 3-4 spools of Dual Duty thread (craft and button, which is the thickest I could find)